largecats/largecats.github.io/_posts/2019-07-16-wordcloud-for-linkedin.md

 ## Motivation

-I wanted a background photo for my LinkedIn account.
+I want a background photo for my LinkedIn account.
 Generating a wordcloud image from my LinkedIn profile seems a good idea.

 ## Preparation